lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 }
 ```

+### 4. Check lmod

-- check the availability of the module with `ml av`, the output should look like this:
+Check the availability of the module with `ml av`, the output should look like this:

 ```
 --------------------- /home/masterman/privatemodules ---------------------
    testsoftware/1.0
 ```

+### 5. Load Module

-- load the test module with `module load testsoftware`, the output:
+Load the test module with `module load testsoftware`, the output:

 ```
 Load testsoftware version 1.0